MarkusWandel/battery-tester/doc/manual.md

 ### Clock Accuracy
 All battery capacity measurements rely on the Arduino's built-in timebase (the millis() function).
 This was tested by watching the charge countdown timer, and comparing to a known accurate clock (computer synchronized by NTP) exactly one hour apart.
 In that time, the Arduino's clock had gained approximately 3.5 seconds.
 This means it's running 0.1% fast.

 A correction was implemented by dividing millis() by 1001 instead of 1000 to obtain the seconds.
-A retest showed the Arduino t o run a bit less than one second slow in an hour.
+A retest showed the Arduino to run a bit less than one second slow in an hour.
 The accuracy is now 1/3600 = 0.03%, at least at the temperature the clock crystal was at the time.
 ### Stray Resistance
 Heavy wire is used where stray resistance would throw the measurement off.